eScienceLab/eScienceLab.github.io/_projects/ibisba.md

 * T7.3 Development and management of the IBISBAHub for workflows (task leader)
 * T7.4 Investigation of BPM workflows (task leader)

+## Work packages

+1. NA1: Training of infrastructure operators and users
+2. NA2: Communication, Outreach and Dissemination
+3. NA3: Building the community and the wider network
+4. NA4: Innovating for and with industry
+5. NA5: Opening access to infrastructure
+6. JRA1: Overcoming R&D bottle-necks in industrial biotechnology platforms
+7. JRA2: Meeting the e-needs of a distributed infrastructure for industrial biotechnology
+8. Consortium coordination and project management
+9. TA1: Transnational Access to TWB
+10. TA2: Access to INSAT installations
+11. TA3: Access to Bioprocess Intensification Installations
+12. TA4: Access to Algosolis
+13. TA5: Access to Fraunhofer IGB and CBP
+14. TA6: Access to VTT installations
+15. TA7: Access to UAB
+16. TA8: Access to CNR installations
+17. TA9: Access to NTUA Biotechnology Modelling Platform
+18. TA10/VA1: Access to Genoscope infrastructure
+19. TA11: Access to Heliobiotec
+20. TA12: Access to CSIC installations
+21. VA2: Access to FAIRDOM Data and Model Management Platform
+22. TA13: Access to SYNBIOCHEM FACILITY
+23. TA14: Access to UNLOCK
+24. VA3: Access to ISBE-NL
+25. VA4: Access to BIODASH

 ## Related projects and initiatives

 * [SynBioChem](/projects/synbiochem)
 * [SEEK platform](/products/seek/)
 * [Common Workflow Language](/activities/cwl/)
 * [Research Object](/products/researchobject/)

 <!--
 ## Related publications